Table of Contents

 - Is the target keyword in the H1 tag

 - Is the target keyword used consistently in the primary content area of the webpage

 - Is the target keyword used in the Alt text of images in the primary content area of the webpage

 - Does the content include H2 tags (subtopics of the H1 tag) that include additional related keywords

 On the flip side of content that is not optimized, is that which is over-optimized.
 Google has said that adding a keyword a few times will help, but there is a point at which adding the same keyword one more time actually has a negative effect not only on rankings but on user experience and readability.

 I would suggest reading your content out loud, and if it does not read in the same way you would normally speak, you have probably over-optimized the content to the point of it losing value.

 Links are still a major variable in Google’s algorithm.
 A website that does not have enough high-value links can be deemed not valuable enough to rank in Google.

-On the flip side of your website not having enough links, is it having links that are over-optimized and look manipulative?
+On the flip side of your website not having enough links, is it having links and a link graph that are over-optimized and look manipulative?
 To fight link spam and devalue websites who participate in link manipulation, Google has released numerous iterations of the Penguin update, as well as their recent Payday Loan Update.
 There are two types of over-optimized links: